tidyverse/tibble/README.md

 #> ..          ...         ...          ...         ...     ...
 ```

+This will work for reasonable inputs that are already data.frame, list, matrix, or table.

-You can create a new tibble from vectors that represent the columns with `data_frame()`:
+You can also create a new tibble from vectors that represent the columns with `data_frame()`:

 ``` r
 data_frame(x = 1:5, y = 1, z = x ^ 2 + y)